FORLORN -- Ramon Gandia 1/19/2013

 Sam had come to Nome with some money, an outfit, and was comfortable from day one.
 But money

-is hungry, and makes people hungry for more money.
-He watched his hoard of gold coins, bullion and
+is hungry, and wants for more money.
+He watched his hoard of gold coins, bullion and gold

 creek and picking up gold nuggets as easily as picking berries.
 Yes, mining was hard work, but